crazycharles/random-forests/README.md

 And I use the out-of-bag data to estimate the random forest's performance which can avoid the time-consuming cross-validation.

 ## Background
 Random forests is an ensembling learning method.
-It is consist of a set of decision trees.
+It consists of a set of decision trees.
 So it has significant performance on classification or regression tasks.
 If you are not familiar with the random-forests algorithm, you can check the following information for more details:
      **Site:**
      1.Wiki: https://en.wikipedia.org/wiki/Random_forest